gilnam74/vex-sneppet/Programming-basics.md

 # Programming theory
 ## Programming and programs
 Let's define what is programming.
 Sure we can say that programming is a process of creating computer programs, it would be correct, but not very useful.
 Let's say, **programming** — is communication with a computer, it`s how you can "speak" with this device.
-The more accurate definition would be: **giving precise instructions to a computer** to perform specific actions.
+The more accurate definition would be: **giving precise instructions to a computer** to perform specific tasks.
 Moreover, anything you want your computer to execute should be expressed in a way that your computer will understand.
 And the only thing **computers understand** is a **program** written in particular programming language.

 You can imagine programs as blocks.
 The program could be simple (like a lonely small block of code), or it could be more sophisticated and combined with numerous small blocks linked together.
 How we link blocks we will describe later in [data types](#data-types) section.